Dash-Industry-Forum/codem-isoboxer/README.md

     var mdat       = parsedFile.fetch('mdat');     // Get the first 'mdat' box var text       = ISOBoxer.Utils.dataViewToString(mdat.data); // Convert the data into a string (e.g. captions)

+For traversing the box structure you can use the `_parent` property.
+It contains exactly what you expect: the parent of the current box.
+The opposite is the `boxes` property (only available on container boxes such as `moov`), which gives you its children.

 ### NodeJS

 Does it work in NodeJS?
-Well, it's mostly meant to be run in a web browser, but since Node supports most features it shouldn't be a problem.
+Well, it's really meant to be run in a web browser, but since Node supports most features it shouldn't be a problem.
 You can install it using NPM:

     npm install codem-isoboxer

 Then use it in your code (NodeJS v0.10.36 tested, 0.12.x should work as well):

-    var ISOBoxer = require('codem-isoboxer');
+    var ISOBoxer    = require('codem-isoboxer'),
+        fs          = require('fs');
     var arrayBuffer = new Uint8Array(fs.readFileSync('my_test_file.mp4')).buffer;
     var parsedFile  = ISOBoxer.create(arrayBuffer);

 Et voila.
 It does not support any of the fancy stream stuff from Node.
+Also, the Node console has some issues with printing objects that contain buffers/dataviews/circular references.
+It might not look pretty in the console, but it works.

 ## Development

 Check out the source from Github.
 Make changes to the files in `/src`.
 We use `grunt` to build the distribution files.
 If you add a box parser be sure to include a comment that points toward the relevant section in the specs.
 And if at all possible add a (small!) file to `test/fixtures` to provide an example.
+The test directory is not included in the published package on npmjs.org because of the included MPEG-4 files.

 ### Building